-- (43) U.g1: Tell me about the bathroom. [full understanding] - S.g2: It is a tiled bathroom and it has a bathtub. - U.g3: Is there anything else you can tell me about the apartment? [non-understanding] - S.g4: Do you want me to tell you more about some specific part of the apartment? - U.g5: Yes, tell me about the kitchen.
+- U.g1: Tell me about the bathroom. (full understanding) - S.g2: It is a tiled bathroom and it has a bathtub - U.g3: Is there anything else you can tell me about the apartment? (non-understanding) - S.g4: Do you want me to tell you more about some specific part of the apartment? - U.g5: Yes, tell me about the kitchen

-In this case, the system's response after the non-understanding (S.g4) happens to be appropriate and does not signal non-understanding.
+In this case, the system's response after the nonunderstanding (S.g4) happens to be in place and does not signal non-understanding.
 Just like REQUESTPOSITION, it is a task-related question that may constrain the interpretation of the user's next utterance.
-The results from this study suggest that it may have a greater potential for recovering from the error than an explicit signal of non-understanding would have.
+The results from this study suggest that it may have a greater potential for recovering from the error than an explicit signal of nonunderstanding would have.
 If it had not been in place, the user would still have a chance to correct the system.
 Furthermore, the user may not always have a fixed idea of what she wants to know and may experience a question such as S.g4 as helpful.
 In a multimodal system (such as ADAPT), it is also often possible to switch modality and let the user provide the information in an alternative way.
-Oviatt & VanGent (1996) have shown that modality switching is a successful method for recovering from error.
-The results from the study presented in this chapter suggest that it may be better to do this without signalling nonunderstanding:
+Oviatt and VanGent (1996) have shown that modality switching is a successful method for recovering from error.
+The results from this study suggest that it may be better to do this without signalling non-understanding:

-(44) S.h1: Which area are you interested in?
+- S.h1: Which area are you interested in?

-U.h2: I would like to live near the water. [non-understanding]
+- U.h2: I would like to live near the water (nonunderstanding)

-S.h3: Can you mark exactly on the map.
+- S.h3: Can you mark exactly on the map

 Utterance S.h3 could start with "Sorry, I couldn't understand", but leaving this out may improve the user experience of task success.
-The operators in this study sometimes used some word in the poor recognition results when formulating their requests after non-understandings.
-This may increase the probability of posing a question that seems relevant.
+The operators in this study often used some word in the poor recognition results when formulating their requests after non-understandings.
+This is likely to increase the probability of posing a question that seems relevant.

 Of course, these are just invented examples of what could possibly be done in other domains to recover from non-understanding without signalling non-understanding.
 It would be interesting to perform experiments similar to this in other domains to find out if humans benefit from similar strategies, or if they have to signal non-understanding.
+Our next step is to apply the results from this study to a complete dialogue system (Edlund et al., 2004).
+To do this, we have to develop better techniques for world-level error detection (Skantze and Edlund, 2004a) and robust interpretation (Skantze and Edlund, 2004b), so that the system may detect non-understandings correctly and possibly find some correct words that it may use to increase the likelihood of posing relevant error recovery questions.